Mastic, New York

 History and Community

-Today, Mastic is home to a mix of families, young professionals, and retirees.
-Its neighborhoods are characterized by modest single-family homes, small businesses, and easy access to parks and nature preserves.
+Today, Mastic is home to a broad mix of households and reflects the everyday character of central South Shore Suffolk County.
+Its neighborhoods include modest single-family homes, local businesses, and easy access to nearby outdoor spaces and waterfront recreation.

 Lifestyle and Amenities